|Tim Roufs||extended search|

-If you weren't so good on this earth I suppose you'd run into the many jams.
+If you weren't so good on this earth I suppose you'd run into many jams.
 You'd run into many troubles.
 You wouldn't live a happy life on earth.
 You wouldn't live a happy life because you'd live in guilt.
 But if you’ve lived a good life, or tried to live a good life, you're healthy.
 If you can't live a good life, you give up all hopes and you don't believe in anything.
 Naturally, if you don't believe in anything, you don't ever get well.
 If you don't believe in anything how do you know you've lived?
-How do you know to live for what you receive from day to day?
+How do you know how to live for what you receive from day to day?
 If you don't believe in anything you don't figure ahead.
-If you don't figure ahead on earth, you don't figure ahead after you're gone.
+If you don't figure ahead on earth, you don't figure ahead for after you're gone.

 That's the way they used to tell us.

 If you're a good person, you just go right straight.
 But even then, after you die it would still take you . . . oh, three days to reach your destination anyhow.
 Everything is three.
 Thirty; three.
 It takes at least three days, but it's up to the power of your judge‑ment.
 Your Judge will decide that.
 The Judge is the one that can put you there quick, or later on.
 The longer it takes, the worse you've been.
 If it takes a long time you're not fit.
 The way you live, and the way you left this earth, will determine how long it takes.
 If you had problems, say you did something wrong which was a great thing, He'll exercise you and make you take side roads until you're cleared up to be judged.

 When you finally get there, you'll see the Big Judge.
 The Judge is the Big Spirit, the Gitchi Manidoo.